 Baking has its roots in baking bricks.
 Like all dishes, baked dishes also have a recipe they follow.
 Over the years, master chefs have worked hard to decipher the correct measurement.
 This is vital to make a perfect dish.

 But if you are a beginner, we would advise you not to take that road.
-It takes years of practice and a pile of errors to reach the level where one can throw in ingredients that would make your dish win the MasterChef star.
+Becoming a MasterChef takes years of practice and learning from mistakes to create winning dishes.

 Multiple ways exist to measure baking ingredients.
-You should get the best measuring equipment to make sure your dishes are perfect.
+Get the finest measuring tools for flawless dishes.
 Different countries use different systems to measure ingredients.
 So, knowing the baking cups Vs metric system conversion is vital.

 Baking cups Vs metric system: Relation and Differences

 Measuring cups used while baking come in different sizes.
-You must understand that making a dish like a cake takes both wet and dry ingredients.
+Remember, making a cake involves both wet and dry ingredients.
 The way you measure these two ingredients are different.

-You may have tried making dishes that say one cup and looked at the different varieties of cups you own thinking; Now which one do I use?
+You might have faced confusion when a recipe says one cup look for different varieties of cup metric system.
+Which one to use?
 The purpose of this article is to answer this very question.

 A European concept